TL;DR — Custom IoT Product Development at a Glance

 The good news is that software development activities can run in parallel with custom hardware design.
 And if you're developing IoT devices on a shoestring budget in the hope of getting funded, you can skip the hardware design part altogether and make do with an off-the-shelf board for the time being.

-For example, MedAngel, a healthcare technology startup from Germany, came up with an idea of a temperature tracking device for insulin.
+For example, MedAngel, a healthcare technology startup from Germany, came up with an idea of a temperature-tracking device for insulin.
 The company chose the WunderBar platform as their primary custom IoT product development tech stack, placed the IoT board inside a keyring-like plastic case, and built simple mobile apps for sensor data interpretation.
-With an MVP on their hands, the MedAngel team got some media coverage, took part in several tech contests, and launched a successful Indiegogo campaign.
-The company then scaled the IoT product’s use cases across other temperature-sensitive medications and revamped the gadget design.
+With an MVP on their hands, the MedAngel team got media coverage, took part in several tech contests, and launched a successful Indiegogo campaign.
+The company then scaled the IoT product's use cases across other temperature-sensitive medications and revamped the gadget's design.

 IoT Product Launch and Scaling